carboxylman/stackdb/vmprobes/examples/README.vmprobegeneric.txt

     process who has parent_process_name as an ancestor at any level up in the process hierarchy.

   * retval=<return-code>.
-If this is an action filter, return this code from syscalls that match this filter.
+If this is an abort filter, return this code from syscalls that match this filter.

+  * retval=(unix_regex|*).
+If this is a match filter, match the syscall return value against this value ala "argval".
+NOTE that in this use, you cannot also use argval= (due to a coding shortcut I took).

   * apply=(0|1).
 If 1, this is an abort filter and it will be applied if the global action filter bit is set... and thus the the value